-Total greenhouse gas emissions (including LULUCF) in 2022 were 5471 Gg CO2 equivalent, as against a BAU projection of 5943 Gg CO2 equivalent, which is a 7.9% reduction from BAU scenario.
-The BAU emission projections, emissions till 2022 and the required emission reduction trend till 2030 are shown in Figure 43.
+Total greenhouse gas emissions (excluding LULUCF) in FY 2022 were approximately 6177 Gg CO2 equivalent, as against a BAU projection of 6492 Gg CO2 equivalent, which is a 5% reduction from BAU scenario.
+In consideration of the contribution from LULUCF activities (approximately 427 Gg CO2), the total greenhouse gas emissions in FY 2022 were approximately 5751 Gg CO2e.
+The BAU emission projections, emissions till 2022 and the required emission reduction trend till 2030 are shown in Figure 39.